 Superhero: You can’t go wrong with the old favorite superhero costume.
-Make things more interesting by letting your child choose their super power to center their costume around.
-If their super power is speed, add little wings to their shoes and wristbands.
+Make things more interesting by letting your child choose their superpower to center their costume around.
+If their superpower is speed, add little wings to their shoes and wristbands.
 Or, focus on cape decoration and really jazz things up with colors and images.

 History Lesson: If you’re feeling extremely creative and want to make an impression, look to history for your child’s costume idea.
 Bring glam back by dressing your daughter in a cute black dress and a vintage hair-do.
 Don’t forget to add the bling!
 Look to your favorite old movies or moments in history for inspiration.

 Las Vegas Star Costume & Theatrical Supply is located at 3230 S. Valley View Blvd. #120 in Las Vegas, NV.
-This address is in the 89102 zip code area.
+This address is in the 89102.
 They can be reached by phone at 702-731-5014.
 They offer costume rental and sales.

 Halloween Mart is located at 6230 S. Decatur Blvd.
 Ste 101 in Las Vegas, NV.
 This address is in the 89118 zip code area.
 They can be reached by phone at 702-740-4224.
 They offer costumes for children, teens, adults, and pets.

 Black Cat Costumes is located at 2350 S. Rainbow Blvd. in Las Vegas, NV.
 This address is in the 89146.
 They can be reached by phone at 702-855-0666.
 They offer costumes for people of all ages.

-Autumn and Halloween Decorations
+Fall and Halloween Decorations

+The warm colors of the autumn season are inviting and bring a sense of calm to homes.
+There are easy ways to bring those colors in with creative decorating ideas.
 You can’t go wrong with making the outside of your home more appealing during this season.
 Adding a few small pumpkins to steps is one way to add color that is inexpensive.
 With the variety of sizes and colors available, you don’t have to settle for the ordinary orange pumpkin.
 Pumpkins don’t have to be carved with a spooky theme.
 Carve leaves or hearts in them for a different theme idea.